Risk appetite setting is a powerful tool to encourage the taking of risks across all parts of the organisation.

-So, what is an alternative approach?
+What is the alternative approach?

-Deloitte outline in “Risk appetite frameworks – How to spot the genuine article” that
+Deloitte outline in “Risk appetite frameworks – How to spot the genuine article” that,

 Everyone these days seems to agree that risk appetite frameworks are good things – even if no-one can quite agree what a good one looks like.